-A Continuous Improvement Plan is a set of activities designed to bring gradual, ongoing improvement to products, services or processes through constant review, measurement and action.
-The Shewart Cycle (also known as PDCA which stands for the Deming Cycle of Plan, Do, Check, Act) or an approach called Kaizen are the two most well-known frameworks used to support continuous improvement.
+A continuous improvement plan is a set of activities designed to bring gradual, ongoing improvement to products, services, or processes through constant review, measurement, and action.
+The Shewhart Cycle (also known as the Delming Cycle or PDCA, which stands for Plan-Do-Check-Act), or an approach called Kaizen, are the two most well-known frameworks used to support continuous improvement.

-In process-intensive industries and applications, the continuous improvement program allows individuals and groups to identify inefficiencies or bottlenecks.
-This affords people the opportunity to streamline processes minimizing time, effort, and waste.
-Continuous improvement is inherent in the Toyota Production System or Lean methodologies and their use of Kaizen.
+- Process-focused industries: In process-intensive industries and applications, the continuous improvement program allows individuals and groups to identify inefficiencies or bottlenecks.
+This affords people the opportunity to streamline processes and minimize time, effort, and waste.
+Continuous improvement is inherent in the Toyota Production System (known as the Lean methodology) and its use of Kaizen.

-In hardware product-centric applications, a program of continuous improvement based on customer feedback allows the manufacturer to improve quality of the product, enhance product capabilities in subsequent products and identify opportunities to streamline manufacturing processes, thus reducing costs.
+- Hardware-product applications: In hardware-product-centric applications, a program of continuous improvement based on customer feedback allows the manufacturer to improve the quality of the product, enhance product capabilities in subsequent products, and identify opportunities to streamline manufacturing processes—resulting in reduced costs.

-In Service-focused industries, continuous improvement is implemented to improve efficiency and strengthen the quality of service delivery.
-From catering to car washes, these firms must regularly measure customer satisfaction and observe activities in order to identify opportunities to improve results.
+- Service industries: In service-focused industries, continuous improvement is implemented to improve efficiency and strengthen the quality of service delivery.
+From a catering operation to a car wash business, these firms must regularly measure customer satisfaction and observe activities in order to identify opportunities to improve results.

-In many software development activities and methodologies, including waterfall and agile approaches, the theory and practice of continuous improvement is inherent.
+- Software companies: In many software development activities and methodologies—including waterfall and agile approaches—the theory and practice of continuous improvement are inherent.
 In waterfall, a product is developed according to detailed specifications and the completed application is tested for bugs.
 The bugs are repaired and a new release is tested, with the expectation of a diminishing number of bugs over time.
-Agile methods incorporate shorter development cycles and provide continuous customer feedback, with subsequent releases that are improved in terms of capability, quality, and performance.
+Agile methods incorporate shorter development cycles and provide ongoing customer feedback, with subsequent releases that are improved in terms of capability, quality, and performance.

-The Shewart Cycle (PDCA) is most often a circle with no beginning or end, meaning that continuous improvement is a process that never stops.
+The Shewhart Cycle follows a circle with no beginning or end, meaning that continuous improvement is a process that never stops.

 A simple description of the PDCA cycle is: